EricZinda/docsproto/DelphinDocsReference.md

 }
 ~~~
 ### SourceRepositories
 The `SourceRepositories` section declares what repositories will be used to populate the content of the site.
-Not everything from these repositories is included, just the files listed in `sitedefinitions.json`.
+Not everything from these repositories is included in the final sites, just the files listed in `sitedefinitions.json`.
 - `key` is the name that will be used by the `SrcDir` field in every page in the `Pages` section to refer to the repository.
 It must match the directory name where the repository got cloned by the workflow.
 - `Repository` is the name of the repository in Github.
 If it is a Wiki, replace the dot in the name (delph-in/docs.wiki) with a slash (delph-in/docs/wiki)
 - `ReportUnusedWikiEntries` should be set to true if you want the `Fixes for Broken Links to Pages` report to include any pages from a github wiki site that were *not* included in the docs

 To add a new repository, a row must be added here *and* the [workflow](https://github.com/EricZinda/docsproto/blob/main/.github/workflows/BuildDocs.yml) must be modified to also clone it so the data is available.
-You can see how this is done in the workflow by looking for where the existing repositories are cloned and adding a new section.
+Below is where a new row would be added to declare that a new repository should be available for entries in `sitesdefinitions.json`:
 ~~~
   ...